-Thank you to everyone who came forward to donate items and offer their time as volunteers in light of the crisis in Ukraine.
-You can read about the efforts of DMU staff and students here.
+Thank you to everyone who came forward to donate items and offer their time as volunteers in light of the war in Ukraine.
+Read about the efforts of DMU staff and students.

 For those who are interested in volunteering, Leicester Ukrainian Centre (2A Fosse Road South, Leicester, LE3 0QD) are looking for help to sort donations – please contact firstname.lastname@example.org to express your interest in volunteering.

 The full programme of more than 100 events for this year’s British Science Festival – hosted at DMU - has been revealed.

 Immersive installations and river excursions join creative explorations of stargazing, dinosaurs, AI and body illusions over five days between September 13 and 17 this year.
 DMU is working in partnership with the British Science Association (BSA) to host the festival, which is one of the biggest events on the UK’s scientific calendar.

 Ticket bookings and the full programme line-up can be found at the British Science Festival website.

 This year marks the 50th anniversary of the expulsion of the Asian population of Uganda (largely of Indian descent) by President Idi Amin.
 Of the circa-70,000 who were forced to leave, some 12,000 moved to Leicester and began to rebuild their lives.
 The anniversary will be marked by a wide range of events and activities in various venues around Leicester commencing from early summer 2022, including a community-driven exhibition led by Navrang Arts.